kubernetes/kubernetes/docs/proposals/cluster-capacity.md

 #### Multiple schedulers

 Different workloads may require different schedulers.
-For that reason, Kubernetes allows to specify [multiple schedulers](https://github.com/kubernetes/kubernetes/blob/master/docs/proposals/multiple-schedulers.md) and annotate each pod with one of the schedulers.
+For that reason, Kubernetes allows to specify [multiple schedulers](multiple-schedulers.md) and annotate each pod with one of the schedulers.

 #### Scheduler extensions

-Scheduler can extend its predicates/priority functions by delegating to [external processes](https://github.com/kubernetes/kubernetes/blob/master/docs/design/scheduler_extender.md).
+Scheduler can extend its predicates/priority functions by delegating to [external processes](../../docs/design/scheduler_extender.md).
 As the extensions are part of a scheduling algorithm, there is no need to consider them.

 ## Implementation

 Goals:

-* Build the implementation over the existing code.
+* Build the implementation over the existing code
-* Run the final implementation as a self-standing application in a pod (under `kube-system` namespace).
+* Run the final implementation as a self-standing application in a pod
-* Provide REST-API to query questions like "approximately how many more pods could i schedule with this shape?"
+* Provide REST-API to query questions such as "approximately how many more instances of a pod I can still schedule?"
-* Integrate the cluster capacity into ``kubectl`` (e.g. ``kubectl cluster-capacity``)

-### Code analysis
+### Code analysis of the default scheduler

 Currently, each iteration of the default scheduler implementation consists of the following [steps](../../plugin/pkg/scheduler/scheduler.go#L93):